 - The blocked account can’t directly message you.

 - Someone blocked can’t tag you in their posts.

 - Blocked accounts can’t view your tweets and your Twitter profile.

 How To View Blocked Twitter Accounts

-- Click on your profile picture or the three lines at the top.
+- Tap on your profile picture at the top.

-- Scroll down the option and tap on “Settings and privacy”.
+- Scroll down the option and tap on “Settings & Support.”